 This is true for a solar lease because the new home buyer is required to take over lease payments of the old homeowner.
 If you own the system it will help you sell your home.
 All the studies on solar in the last 5 years have come to the same conclusion.
-Solar increases the attractability of your home and helps sell homes 20% faster and for about 17% more.
+Solar panels will make your home more attractive to potential buyers, and statistically help sell homes 20% faster and for about 17% more money.

 Will my property taxes increase?

 No!
-In fact, Colorado currently has tax exclusions for solar energy systems.
-So you gain the advantages of increased property value without having to pay for taxes for the increased valuation.
+In fact, Colorado currently has a property tax exclusion for solar energy systems.
+You’ll gain the advantages of increased property value without having to pay for taxes for the increased valuation.

 What happens when I sell my home?

 Since we only offer purchase programs for homeowners, the cost of the system will be included in your home value.
 If you financed your system, once you have sold the home you can simply pay off the remaining amount with no prepayment penalty.